 In the 90s and 2000s, this Brazilian chain popularized the concept of churrasco, or Brazilian barbecue, in the United States.
 Today you'll find these restaurants in major U.S. cities like Chicago, Dallas and more recently Scottsdale, where João Zanrosso worked.

-He's one-third of the team opening the new Churrasco de Brasil at the Tucson Mall this October.
 Business partners Adão Giovanaz and Elmir Bernardon are also alums of the renowned steakhouse chain, where each of them climbed the ranks to managerial and directorial positions over the last three decades.

 The three Brazilian nationals decided to go it alone last year, and chose Tucson after touring the country looking for the right spot.